Washington, D.C.’s historic Georgetown neighborhood is a premier destination for holiday shopping, dining, decorations, and festive events.

-Georgetown is located in Washington, DC north of the Potomac River just across the Francis Scott Key Bridge.
-The main thoroughfares are M Street and Wisconsin Avenue.
-Wisconsin Ave., between M and N Sts.
-See a map of Georgetown
+Georgetown is located in Washington, D.C. north of the Potomac River just across the Francis Scott Key Bridge, and is accessible by the D.C.
+Circulator bus using the Georgetown/Union Station or Rosslyn/Georgetown/Dupont Circle lines.
+The main thoroughfares are M Street and Wisconsin Avenue, and you can generally find convenient parking garages along this same strip.

 During the months of November and December, visitors can stroll along the quiet sidewalks of Georgetown to take a self-guided tour of the uniquely decorated merchant windows or attend the signature winter event, Georgetown Glow, which features outdoor public light-art installations throughout the neighborhood's commercial district.

 Georgetown will be aglow this holiday season with an innovative exhibition of light-art installations and lighting of major structures.
 The neighborhood-wide public art exhibition will take place from December 1, 2018, to January 6, 2019, and feature the work of 16 local, regional, and international light artists in public and privately-owned spaces.